Abortion in the United Kingdom: Changes in law: 2019–2020

 On 21 October 2019, as a result of the Executive not being restored, sections 58 and 59 of the 1861 Act were repealed.
 Legal protection for the life of a child who was "capable of being born alive" continued under the Criminal Justice Act (Northern Ireland) 1945.

-The Executive was restored in January 2020 but legislation on abortion continued to be implemented through Westminster.
+The Executive was restored in January 2020, but since this was past the deadline of 21 October 2019, legislation on abortion continued to be implemented through Westminster.
 The Abortion (Northern Ireland) Regulations 2020 were laid before Parliament on 25 March 2020 and took effect on 31 March 2020.
 The Regulations allowed for abortion in Northern Ireland in the following circumstances: